-We’d recommend using your end of probation review to discuss if the job’s met your expectations.
+We’d recommend using your end-of-probation review to discuss if the job’s met your expectations.
 So, when preparing for the probation review, put some thought into this.

 How did you imagine the role when you first saw it?
-What about when you interviewed?
+What about when you were interviewed?
 On your first day?
 Now?